Lachlan Beg Mackintosh, 14th of Mackintosh: Chief of Clan Mackintosh and Clan Chattan

 In 1517, Lachlan sent one hundred men of his clan to support John and Donald Mackay who were the sons of Iye Roy Mackay, 10th of Strathnaver in a dispute to secure the chiefship of the Clan Mackay, in which the brothers John and Donald were successful.

 In 1520, Lachlan married Jean Gordon, daughter of Sir Alexander Gordon of Lochinver.
 According to the Mackintosh's own 17th century Kinrara manuscript the marriage had been brought about by the Earl of Moray for the purpose of bringing Mackintosh into his own faction and strengthening his own power in the north.

 According to the 19th century historian Alexander Mackintosh Shaw, Lachlan was peace loving but this was not in harmony with some of his clansmen.
 One of whom was his first cousin, Dougal Mor Mac Gillichallum.
-Upon the release of the 12th chief of Clan Mackintosh from prion in 1513, Dougal had recovered for the clan the lands of Petty after raiding and chasing the Ogilvies away.
+Upon the release of the 12th chief of Clan Mackintosh from prison in 1513, Dougal had recovered for the clan the lands of Petty after raiding and chasing the Ogilvies away.
 He had also taken Inverness Castle which he had occupied for some time, but which chief Lachlan Beg Mackintosh disapproved of as it brought Dougal into mutiny with the royal authority.
 Dougal and his sons Ferquhard and Donald were later killed by the Earl of Moray when he re-took Inverness Castle.

 The Clan Fraser of Lovat had long been dominant in the area that is known as The Aird, so much so that possessions in it by other families were almost unknown or forgotten about.
 However, Lachlan Mackintosh, 14th chief had by 1520 acquired a considerable estate in The Aird.